KaisenAmin/c_std/config/README.md

-# README for ConfigFile Library
+# Config Library in C

 ## Overview